whamBamDev/gradle-mochaJs/README.md

 # gradle-mochaJs

 > WARNING: This plugin is just experimental.
 It is currently being used for working out the mechanisms for running mocha tests.
+A complete redesign and rewrite will be occuring soon, use at your peril!

 A plugin for gradle for executing JavaScript test cases using the [mochaJs](http://mochajs.org/) framework.